davidmyersdev/octo/README.md

 ## Features

-### Dark Theme
+### Dark and Light Themes

-Built for dark theme lovers.
-Light theme coming soon! 😎
+Dark theme by default.
+Light theme if you want it. 😎

 ### Inline Markdown Rendering and Automatic Syntax Highlighting